noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 Ionizing vs non ionizing radiation:

 EMF with very short wavelengths are considered to have higher energy than EMF with larger wavelengths. (https://www.healthline.com/health/emf#types).
 EMF waves that carry enough energy can be considered 'Ionizing'.
 This means that they have enough energy remove electrons from atoms.
-Ionizing radiation can be in the form of alpha, beta, gamma  X-rays.
-It should also be mentioned that while these types of radiation are harmful, they are only harmful with sufficient exposure.
+Ionizing radiation can be in the form of alpha, beta, gamma or X-rays.
+These distinctions

 What types of radiation do devices such as inductive chargers or Wi-Fi emit?